Forstii/WhatsAppSeleniumBot/README.md

 # WhatsAppSeleniumBot
 For New Years Eve I programmed this small Programm which can send Messages at a from you choosen time point.
+This programm was specifically programmed for my version of MacOs (BigSur) but it can also work for any other Systeme whith some minor adjustments.
+It uses Data from a german website to tell the time, if you want to use it for another timzone, you should change the website and also the part where it looks for the time.
+In the file i'll write comments to explain what the different lines do.
+Any kind of feedback is welcome :